emc-mongoose/mongoose/doc/development/notes.md

   * Default concrete implementation should be names as `FooImpl`
 * Any field/local variable should be *final* if possible

+## Exception Handling

+The threads are not used in the usual way (*fibers* are used instead for multitasking purposes).
+Therefore, having an `InterruptedException` thrown means that the run was interrupted externally.
+To stop the run, it's necessary to pass the specific exception to the uppermost level of the call stack.
+However, the `InterruptedException` is a checked exception and usually couldn't be passed outward.
+The specific unchecked `InterruptRunException` is used for this purpose.
+This imposes the restrictions on the exceptions handling:

+* If the `InterruptedException` is caught the `InterruptRunException` should be thrown:
+    ```java
+    try {
+        foo(); // may throw an InterruptedException
+    } catch(final InterruptedException e) {
+        throw new InterruptRunException(e);
+    }
+    ```

+* The following exceptions catching should be avoided as far as special `InterruptRunException` may be swallowed
+occasionally:
+    1. `Throwable`
+    2. `Exception`
+    3. `RuntimeException`

 ## Performance
 Take care about the performance in the critical places:
 * Avoid *frequent* objects instantiation